A Journey Through American History

 Today you are free to discover more of Washington at your own pace.
 You could also spend some time at the peaceful Lincoln Memorial, viewing both the enormous statue of one of America's most famous presidents and the spot where Martin Luther King Junior delivered his famous 'I Have a Dream' speech.
 Alternatively spend some time at the Washington Monument, located just east of the peaceful reflecting pool, going up to the top to see a marvellous view of the capital.

 After a leisurely morning, we catch the Amtrak service from Washington's Union Station to Williamsburg in Virginia for a two-night stay.
 On Day 5 we immerse ourselves in America's pilgrim heritage as we visit the three areas that hold the densest concentration of colonial-era history in the US.
-We begin at Jamestown, the New World's very first permanent English colony, and the 'birthplace of America'.
+We begin at Jamestown, the New World's very first permanent English colony, as well as being the capital of the old colony of Virginia and the 'birthplace of America'.
 Here we take a step back in time, as the year 1607 is brought to life through re-enactments and exhibitions at this living museum.

 Next we continue to the nearby Yorktown Victory Centre, which is set in 1781.
 In this sixth year of the Revolution, the American and French armies have just won a decisive victory against the English, the last major land battle to take place during the war.
 On this momentous site, we delve into the expertly- chronicled revolutionary time line, allowing us to experience the daily lives of the soldiers, right up to the formation of a new, independent America

 Today we head to the unique destination of Colonial Williamsburg, which has been meticulously recreated to look as it would in the 18th century.
-We have time to explore the 301-acre site; there are many authentic buildings here to explore including a blacksmiths and armoury, the Governor's Palace, and a traditional 1766 coffee house.
+We have time to explore the 301-acre site, learning about the early struggles of the colonists struggling to make it in the New World.
+There are also many authentic buildings here to explore, including a blacksmiths and armoury, the Governor's Palace, and a traditional 1766 coffeehouse.

 Leaving Charlottesville, today we travel towards Gettysburg.
 Our journey takes us along Route 15, a notable area known as the 'Journey through Hallowed Ground', perhaps best known as a cradle of democracy in the USA.
 Many important political episodes and documents originated here - among them the Declaration of Independence, the Gettysburg Address and the Emancipation Proclamation, arguably three of the most important speeches and documents to ever come out of America.
 It is also the birthplace of no fewer than nine US presidents.
 Later we arrive into the old town of Gettysburg, where we spend two nights.
 This evening, we have dinner with a representative of 'The Journey through Hallowed Ground', society, following which they'll bring the important story of this remarkable land to life with an informative talk.